 Comparison: Choosing Between 3-Axis, 4-Axis, and 5-Axis

 You must choose between 3-axis, 4-axis, and 5-axis CNC machining.
-It requires understanding the key differences in how they are used, their cost, accuracy, and part complexity.
+However, it requires understanding the key differences in how they are used, their cost, accuracy, and part complexity.
 3-Axis CNC machines run along the X, Y, and Z axes.
 They are the simplest and cheapest option and are ideal for simple parts with low complexity.
 People often prefer them for budget projects.
 The parts don’t need complex features or surfaces.

 4-axis CNC machines add a rotary axis.
 This axis can machine parts with side features in a single setup.
 This reduces the need for multiple setups.
 It increases efficiency.
 It lets the machine produce more complex parts than a 3-axis machine.
 4-Axis machining is mid-priced and mid-complexity.
 It is good for parts that need rotation symmetry or can’t be machined in the 3-axis alone.